CavRiley/movie-recommendation-app/README.md

 >[!NOTE]
 > This assumes you have the movies and ratings csv files in the root directory

-Within the `db` directory in the project there are python scripts to populate the Redis database as well as the _____(need to figure out... prob neo4j) db
+Within the `db` directory in the project there is a python script to populate databases.
+It assumes your password for neo4j is "password".

+WARNING: It will erase your database before running, if you don't want that to happen, comment out line 325 in db/populate_dbs.py
+`
+python3 db/populate_dbs.py
+`

+run this to populate your databases

 The Redis database contains hashes for each movie formatted as such below